 Growing up, we hear over and over, the phrase, ‘Practice Makes Perfect.’
-And parents, teachers and coaches often use that phrase to promote practice of a sport or mastering a musical instrument.
+And parents, teachers, and coaches often use that phrase to promote the practice of a sport or mastering a musical instrument.
 We apply this in the educational world by suggesting that kids need to study more to perform better.
 And I do love this quote by Anatole France, which summarizes this idea:

 “You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.”

 And yes, it’s hard to argue with this.
 In fact, I would not disagree.
 It’s just that there is more to excellence and learning to do one’s best.
 If not careful, we can have ‘practice’ and yet build mediocrity.